-A former teacher, social worker, and health care non-profit leader, Alderman Cappleman has spent his career fighting for social justice.
+A former teacher, Franciscan friar, and social worker, Alderman Cappleman has spent his career fighting for social justice.
 In 1987, he co-founded Chicago’s first homeless shelter dedicated to providing care for people living with HIV/AIDS.
 Formerly a licensed clinical social worker, James served three years as chair of the Illinois’ National Association of Social Workers’ HIV Task Force.

 James received the Dr. Martin Luther King, Jr. Humanitarian Award from the University of Chicago Medical Center in recognition for his efforts to address racism.
 This work started in high school, when he helped organize a student club that highlighted the effects of racism on campus.
 He has been honored by numerous organizations for his work fighting on behalf of the homeless, domestic violence victims and those living with HIV/AIDS.

-One of James’ proudest accomplishments from his most recent term as Alderman has been finding housing for 96 previously homeless residents who were living in inhumane conditions under the Lake Shore Drive viaducts.
+One of James’ proudest accomplishments as Alderman has been finding housing for 96 previously homeless residents who were living in inhumane conditions under the Lake Shore Drive viaducts back in 2017.
 This effort was so successful that it is now being used in other parts of the city to obtain housing for people trapped in the cycle of homelessness.
-Alderman Cappleman also pushed the City to develop a system whereby social service agencies collaborate and coordinate so people in need can get services – and results – in a more timely manner.
-That new process will be rolling out in 2019.
+Alderman Cappleman also pushed the City to develop a system whereby social service agencies collaborate and coordinate better so people in need can get services – and results – in a more timely manner.

 To address the challenge of people living with mental illness going in and out of the prison system, Alderman Cappleman sponsored a resolution in 2017 that called for the City of Chicago, Cook County, and the State of Illinois to collaborate and introduce interventions to reduce prison recidivism, especially among those experiencing mental illness.
 As a result, both the State of Illinois and Cook County now refer released prisoners to City programs which help them find full-time employment.
 Alderman Cappleman continues supporting interventions that are results-oriented and that can document real success for people who need help.